nrfconnect/sdk-nrf/samples/matter/light_bulb/README.rst

 .. matter_light_bulb_sample_commissioning_start

-To commission the device, go to the :ref:`ug_matter_gs_testing` page and complete the steps for the Matter controller you want to use.
+To commission the device, go to the :ref:`ug_matter_gs_testing` page and complete the steps for the Matter over Thread development environment and the Matter controller you want to use.
-The guide walks you through the following steps:
+After choosing the environment configuration, the guide walks you through the following steps:

 * Configure the Thread Border Router.
 * Build and install the Matter controller.
 * Commission the device.
 * Send Matter commands that cover scenarios described in the `Testing`_ section.

-If you are new to Matter, the recommended approach is to use :ref:`ug_matter_configuring_controller_chip_tool`.
+If you are new to Matter, the recommended approach is to use :ref:`CHIP Tool for Linux or macOS <ug_matter_configuring_controller>`.

 .. matter_light_bulb_sample_commissioning_end